GabrielSlima/blog/articles/clean-code-objects-data-structures.md

         So as you can see the functions or subroutines can access each other inside the program, access the global variables to change the state of the program and, of course, the program itself can access all of them and dictate how this iteration is gonna happen.
     </p>
     <p>
-        Functions can be declared whithin the file of the program or in external files.
+        They can be declared whithin the file of the program or in external files.
+That's a stragety that helps to keep things organized.
-        This helps to organize the structure of the progam.
     </p>
     <h4>Top to bottom execution</h4>
     <p>